We last found Heidrek fleeing, after having murdered his brother, Angantyr, with the cursed sword, Tyrfing, in a Berserker fit. Good times.

 However, the urge to go a-viking, and the lure of wielding Tyrfing to grasp more land and plunder eventually won out over whatever family feeling Heidrek possessed.
 Having subdued the Goths and the Huns and made alliances with the Scandinavian princes to the north, Heidrek decided to invade the people of the untamed Carpathian mountain range.
 He raised an army and brought his son, Angantyr, as bloodthirsty and ambitious a warrior as his father.
 But while Heidrek was secure in the allegiance of his son and heir, his army bore him little love, and less loyalty.
 Surrounded as he was by men whom he had defeated and brought forcibly under his domination, he did not perceive his own peril until it was too late.

 One night, while asleep in the Carpathian wilds and surrounded by his supposedly loyal army, eight bondsmen crept stealthily into his tent.
-Perhaps they only intended to rob the king, although they may easily have had a score to settle.
+Perhaps they only intended to rob the king; more likely, they had a score to settle with the king who had enslaved them.
 Regardless, one of them drew Tyrfing from its scabbard, with the result that Heidrek died, fittingly, upon the blade of his own sword.
 But the unlucky thralls were caught in the act by the murdered king's son, Angantyr, who slew all eight men with his father's blade.
 Armed with Tyrfing, Angantyr, the third of his name and proud scion of the violent House of Arngrim, wasted no time in seizing his father's crown and taking control of his army.
 He was rather surprised to discover that he was not unopposed in his claim to his father's lands and title.

 It turns out that Hlöd, Angantyr's long-neglected younger half-brother and son of the Hunnish princess whom Heidrek had ill-used, felt that he was entitled to half of their father's territory.
 He even went so far as to name boundary points between the lands that he and Angantyr would divide (one of these was a forest called Mirkwood).
 Hlöd's efforts were wasted.
 Self-assured and comfortably in possession of the Gothic kingship, Angantyr publicly named Hlöd a bastard, thereby implying that the Hunnish prince was ineligible to inherit any portion of their father's patrimony.
 This turned out to have been a dangerous move, for Hlöd was fully prepared to fight his half-brother for what he considered his rightful inheritance.